Intas Pharmaceuticals

 Intas Pharmaceuticals Limited is an Indian multinational pharmaceutical company headquartered in Ahmedabad.
 It is a producer of generic therapeutic drugs and engaged in contract clinical research and manufacturing.
-It has 18 manufacturing plants; 15 in India and the rest in United Kingdom and Mexico.
+It has 22 manufacturing plants, 17 in India and the rest in Greece, United Kingdom and Mexico.
 In the financial year 2019, 69% of the company's revenue came from international markets while 31% came from India.
+Its market presence is in more than 100+ countries.

 History

 The company was founded by a Jain pharmacist Hasmukh Chudgar in 1977 and was incorporated in 1985.

 In 2013, ChrysCapital acquired 16.14% stake in the company, and in 2015, ChrysCapital subsequently sold 10.13% to Singapore-based Temasek Holdings and in 2017, it further diluted 3.01% stake to Capital International.
 Though, by May 2020, ChrysCapital bought back Capital International's stake.
 Currently, the Chudgar family, owns 83.85% stake in the company, with 10.13% being held by Temasek Holdings, and 6.02% by ChrysCapital.

 As of March 2021, the company is operating 19 manufacturing facilities globally - 13 in India, 5 in the UK, and 1 in Mexico.
 The company has set up a new manufacturing facility in PHARMEZ (Bavla, near Ahmedabad) with capacity to manufacture and export more than 1 billion solid dosages and 5 million injectables.